-So how do you motivate yourself to lose ten pounds, lower your cholesterol, or save for retirement?
+So how do you rally yourself to lose ten pounds, lower your cholesterol, or save for retirement?

-Change your focus from what you lack, from what you feel like you are denying yourself, to the beautiful life you are in the process of creating.
+Shift your focus from what you lack, from what you feel like you’re denying yourself, to the verdant life you’re in the process of creating.

 We all stumble, we fall, we say fuck it and go get a latte.
 When it’s really bad we supersize it and add vanilla syrup.